Moscow: Vital statistics

-The official population of Moscow is based on those holding "permanent residency".
-According to Russia's Federal Migration Service, Moscow holds 1.8 million official "guests" who have temporary residency on the basis of visas or other documentation, giving a legal population of 14.8 million.
-The number of Illegal immigrants, the vast majority originating from Central Asia, is estimated to be an additional 1 million people, giving a total population of about 15.8 million.
+The official population of Moscow is based on people holding "permanent residency".
+According to Russia's Federal Migration Service, Moscow has 1.8 million official "guests" who have temporary residency on the basis of visas or other documentation; this results in a legal population of 14.8 million.
+The number of illegal immigrants—the vast majority originating from Central Asia—is estimated to be an additional 1 million people; this results in a total population of about 15.8 million.